richardbizik/smart-home/README.md

 Based on TTGO T-Display ESP32 CP2104
 Serves as a clock, sleep training alarm, temperature and humidity sensor using built in oled display.
 Uses RGB led for signaling resting time periods.

+## mobile\_app
+I use it to control 433MHz devices in my home as well monitor status of sensors.
+App has a persistent service running in the background that enables to open gates and garage when I am coming home automatically.

+## Connecting it together
+All these projects are connected together using (node red)[https://github.com/node-red/node-red]